What is Domain Name Escrow & How Does it Work?

 Escrow is an arrangement in which a neutral third party temporarily holds money meant for a purchase until specific conditions are met.
 The money will only be transferred to the intended recipient when the conditions are met.

 If the conditions are not fulfilled, the money will go back to the buyer.
-In domain name and other transactions often, the escrow process involves a lawyer managing legal documents, ensuring compliance with laws, and securely holding the assets and money in a trust account until the terms of the agreement are fulfilled.
+In domain name and other transactions, the escrow process often involves a lawyer managing legal documents, ensuring compliance with laws, and securely holding the assets and money in a trust account until the terms of the agreement are fulfilled.

 What Can Escrow Be Used For & Why